marcosschroh/dataclasses-avroschema/examples/README.md

 ## Examples

-### dataclasses-avroschema and aiokafka
+As examples you will find how to serialize/deserialize python dataclasses using the `AvroModel` provided by `dataclasses-avroschema` and how to produce/consume events using specifics python kafka drivers.

-In the file `aiokafka_example.py` you will find the integration between `dataclasses-avroschema` and `aiokafka`.
-We show you how to serialize/deserialize python dataclasses using the `AvroModel` and produce/consume the events with `aiokafka`.
-For this example we use the following model:
+The model is for the examples is the following:

 ```python
 @dataclass